COVID In Philadelphia: New Indoor Mask Mandate Among New Restrictions Issued To Combat Rising Cases

 PHILADELPHIA (CBS) — Philadelphia is taking big steps to get the coronavirus pandemic under control once and for all.
-A new mask mandate will take effect at midnight Thursday.
+A new mask mandate is now in effect.
+The mandate went into effect at midnight Thursday.

-Face coverings must be worn inside unless the business requires proof of vaccination.READ MORE: Grandmother Charged After Son Assaults 2-Month-Old In Montgomery County: Prosecutor
+Face coverings must be worn inside unless the business requires proof of vaccination.READ MORE: Proof Of Vaccination Or Negative COVID Test Required For Made In America Festival

 To quell rising COVID-19 cases, Philadelphia officials announced sweeping restrictions Wednesday, including a mandate effective at midnight Thursday that businesses in the city require either masks or proof of vaccination for all its employees and customers.